geleto/cascador-ai/README.md

 });

-// Create a renderer that inherits from base config const renderer = create.TextGenerator({
+// Create a renderer that inherits from base config const renderer = create.TextGenerator.withTemplate({
   prompt: 'Translate to {{ language }}: {{ text }}'
 }, baseConfig);

 // The renderer inherits model, temperature, and context from baseConfig
 ```
 ### Property Inheritance Explained
 Properties in *Cascador-AI* flow through a chain of configurations - starting from any `Config` object (or multiple), passing through parent renderers, and ending at the renderer you’re crafting.
-Each level can tweak or extend what came before, but the rules differ: scalar properties like `prompt` or `promptType` get overridden entirely, while objects like `filters`, and `loader` merge their contents, preserving and combining values.
+Each level can tweak or extend what came before, but the rules differ: scalar properties like `prompt` get overridden entirely, while objects like `filters` and `loader` merge their contents, preserving and combining values.
 For the `context` object a child renderer's context keeps all the parent root properties but overrides the ones with matching names

 Here’s how it plays out: